michaelcale/books/books/go/0160-functions/050-function-variables.md

 SOId: 801000g3
 ---

-Functions are first-class values in Go.
+Functions are first-class values in Go:

-That means:
 * they can be assigned to variables
 * they can be passed as values to functions